Friend steps up to help LI family struck by two illnesses

 Her family of six, including four children, is filled with athletes, she said.
 Her husband, Robert Contino, 55, plays hockey for local club leagues.
 Sam, 19, plays attack on his lacrosse team at Western New England University in Springfield, Massachusetts.
 Her youngest child, Petra Contino, 12, plays basketball for St. Peter of Alcantara School in Port Washington.

-Sam, who risked permanent paralysis if he plays sports again unless he has brain surgery, is scheduled for the procedure in spring.
+Sam, who risks permanent paralysis if he plays sports again unless he has brain surgery, is scheduled for the procedure in the spring.

 “I’m just looking forward to getting back to normal,” said Sam, who has been catching up on his criminal justice studies in the meantime.
 “Competing and being out there, I miss that right now.”